RemoteTechnologiesGroup/RemoteTech/tutorials/keo.md

 For part requirements, see the [General Satellite Design tutorial](#).

 This tutorial assumes you have at least one mod that gives you orbital periods in-game.
-In order of decreasing accuracy, the best choices are Vessel Orbital Information Display, Kerbal Engineer Redux, and MechJeb.
+In order of decreasing precision, the best choices are Vessel Orbital Information Display, Kerbal Engineer Redux, and MechJeb.

 ###Satellite Design